 9. Affirmations and mindsets

-Affirmations are a great way to say out loud things you want to believe.
+Affirmations are a great way to say things you want to believe out loud.
 It is a belief shift.
 When you say something out loud and hear it to yourself, it’s way more powerful than when you read it or say it in your head.
-If you’ve never tried affirmations or incantations, the next time you’re driving in a car alone, or you have the house to yourself.
+If you’ve never tried affirmations or incantations, the next time you’re driving in a car alone, you have the house to yourself.

 - Talk clearly and loudly, which creates a good conversation.